Snowshoe hare: Habitat

+In Minnesota, snowshoe hares are found in uplands and wetlands.
+In New England, snowshoe hares favor second-growth forests.

-Reproduction and Leverets
+Reproduction and leverets

 Like all leporids, snowshoe hares are crepuscular and nocturnal.
 They are shy and secretive and spend most of the day in shallow depressions, called forms, scraped out under clumps of ferns, brush thickets, and downed piles of timber.
 They occasionally use the large burrows of mountain beavers (Aplodontia rufa) as forms.
 Diurnal activity level increases during the breeding season.
 Juveniles are usually more active and less cautious than adults.